Ayywer/Czapis-Game/README.md

 # This is a DEMO!
 I've always wanted to create a game like this, and finally found a nice and easy way to make this work.
 But it's only sort of a "demo".
-Full version will look and feel completly diffrently. this is just a showcase of what I've been doing for past week.
+Full version will look and feel completly diffrently.
+This is just a showcase of what I've been doing for past week.
 Code of this game is absolute mess, but it's open source, so if you want to make yourself a change, go for it.
 No need for credits!

 ### It's very simple: You click cats, they give you money!
 Click on cats to catch them.
 If you manage to catch it, you earn money.
 Simple as that.